 #6 Stopping on the road to take a picture

-Well, that’s something I also did at the first day and I really had regrets afterwards.
+Well, that’s something I also did on the first day and I really had regrets afterward.
 Some of the landscapes you will pass are just so beautiful that you instantly want to stop your car and take a photo.
 I did so too and when you stop your car somewhere, more and more people will stop because they think that there is something they might miss.
-Suddenly there was a bus driver who could barely pass the narrow street and who was raging quite a bit about the tourists and that was the point where I changed my mind, because I couldn’t even imagine that something like this could happen.
+Suddenly there was a bus driver who could barely pass the narrow street and who was raging quite a bit about the tourists and that was the point where I changed my mind because I couldn’t even imagine that something like this could happen.

-The following days were full of people, suddenly stopping their car right on the street and blocking the traffic.
+The following days were full of people, suddenly stopping their cars right on the street and blocking the traffic.
 Some of them even activate the hazard lights instead of just blinking, which usually indicates that you might have trouble with your car, resulting in locals who will stop nearby and ask if they can help you.

-While I can understand this behavior for some places, you really should keep these situations at a minimum, because you really don’t want to be „this guy“ who is blocking all the traffic at the main roads every few kilometers.
+While I can understand this behavior for some places, you really should keep these situations at a minimum, because you really don’t want to be „this guy“ who is blocking all the traffic on the main roads every few kilometers.

 Öxararfoss waterfall is still a very beautiful place to visit, even if it's in Thingvellir National Park, which is part of the Golden Circle tour in Iceland.